 I would suggest that this is the case with most sexual abuse victims.
 I would bet that many of us were blind to the trap being laid for us or if we did sense it, we didn’t act on it.
 Why?
 Because we are not sociopaths and therefore we do not see the world through a sociopath’s lens.
 We are incapable of such cruelty and as a result, we cannot see it for what it truly is—pure evil.

 The idea that a human is manipulating us in order to use us for his or her sadistic pleasure is so horrific, so egregious, so not in line with who we are as people that we have nothing in our repertoire of experience to assist us with interpreting it.
-Therefore, we are left to look through our own lens to try and come up with an explanation.
+Our compassionate lens tells us that we must be wrong.
+A religious leader and counselor cannot also be an evil predator.
+Can he?

 But did I see that he was an evil mastermind who was taking advantage of me, enjoying my suffering and planning to continue hurting me the very next chance he got?
-No. Could anyone be that evil?
+No. Did I surmise that everything leading up to this moment was in preparation for this assault?
+Of course not.
 Again, I didn’t know how to process the information I was receiving.
 I responded appropriately, but I was ill-equipped to make sense of it.

 It was so incongruent with the person I thought he was, with who I thought anyone was, much less a psychiatrist and church elder.
 It was unfathomable to me that he was a sexual predator and had been preying on me for months.
 Viewing it through my non-sociopathic lens, I decided that he simply made a mistake, a momentary slip.